 Uncovering ancient subduction mega-faults in the Olympic Mountains

 On October 5, 2024 the Quimper Geological Society hosted a lecture by Harold Tobin, professor of Seismology and Geohazards at the University of Washington and Director of the Pacific Northwest Seismic Network.
-Harold’s research employs field mapping and geophysical techniques to investigate processes that operate in fault zones, particularly those associated with subduction zones.
-One of his study areas is the Olympic Mountains, where recently he and his graduate students have been studying a remote area west of Mount Olympus, last visited by geologists when Rowland Tabor and Bill Cady were mapping more than 50 years ago.
+Harold’s research employed field mapping and geophysical techniques to investigate processes that operate in fault zones, particularly those associated with subduction zones.
+One of his study areas is the Olympic Mountains, where recently (2023 and 2024) he and his graduate students have been studying a remote area west of Mount Olympus, last visited by geologists when Rowland Tabor and Bill Cady where they mapped more than 50 years ago.
 Tabor and Cady identified the Olympic Structural Complex, the highly deformed sedimentary rocks of the accretionary wedge associated with the Cascadia subduction zone.
 In a region ranging from Snow Dome to Mt.
-Tom and the White Glacier, Tobin’s team have mapped a zone of concentrated brittle and ductile deformation they interpret as a fossil megathrust fault, the plate boundary fault responsible for great Cascadia earthquakes.
-Harold discusses the evidence for this conclusion and how analysis of an ancient fault helps us understand how and why these megathrust faults slip and generate earthquakes, as well as how the Olympics were built.
+Tom and the White Glacier, Tobin’s team mapped a zone of concentrated brittle and ductile deformation they interpret as a fossil megathrust fault, the plate boundary fault responsible for great Cascadia earthquakes.
+Harold discussed the evidence for this conclusion and how analysis of an ancient fault helps us understand how and why these megathrust faults slip and generate earthquakes, as well as how the Olympics were built.

 About the Speaker